Marketing forCriminal Defense Lawyers

 Improve local SEO

 Many criminal defense attorneys rely heavily on local traffic for new leads and paying clients.
-This makes local SEO essential.
+This makes local SEO for lawyers essential.

-Besides, local results sit right at the top of the Google search pages when a location is specified, like in this example for ‘best criminal defense lawyer in Chicago.’
+Local results sit right at the top of the Google search pages when a location is specified.
+Local SEO is the process of improving search engine visibility for local search queries like ‘criminal defense lawyer near me’ or ‘best criminal defense lawyer in Chicago.’

-To feature prominently in local search, you’ll need to update your Google My Business profile listing with consistent and accurate contact information, photos, reviews, etc.
+To feature prominently in local search, you’ll need to update and optimize your Google Business Profile with consistent and accurate contact information, photos, reviews, etc.

 It’s arguably your second most important web property after your website.
 And it’s more important than ever with listings showing prominently on Google’s SERPs.